Health Risks of Secondhand Smoke

 What is secondhand smoke?

-- Mainstream smoke: The smoke exhaled by a smoker
+- Mainstream smoke: The smoke exhaled by a smoker.

-Even though we think of these as the same, they aren’t.
-Sidestream smoke has higher concentrations of cancer-causing agents (carcinogens) and is more toxic than mainstream smoke.
-And, it has smaller particles than mainstream smoke.
+- Sidestream smoke: Smoke from the lighted end of a cigarette, pipe, or cigar, or tobacco burning in a hookah.
+This type of smoke has higher concentrations of cancer-causing agents (carcinogens) and is more toxic than mainstream smoke.
+It also has smaller particles than mainstream smoke.
 These smaller particles make their way into the lungs and the body’s cells more easily.